Inductive type: W- and M-types

 The elimination rule for W-types works similarly to structural induction on trees.
 If, whenever a property (under the propositions-as-types interpretation) $C : \mathsf{W}_{x:A}B(x) \to U$ holds for all subtrees of a given tree it also holds for that tree, then it holds for all trees.

 In extensional type theories, W-types (resp.
 M-types) can be defined up to isomorphism as initial algebras (resp. final coalgebras) for polynomial functors.
 In this case, the property of initiality (res. finality) corresponds directly to the appropriate induction principle.
 In intensional type theories with the univalence axiom, this correspondence holds up to homotopy (propositional equality).

-M-types are dual to W-types, they represent coinductive (potentially infinite) data such as streams.
+M-types are dual to W-types, and represent coinductive (potentially infinite) data such as streams.
 M-types can be derived from W-types.

 Mutually inductive definitions

 This technique allows some definitions of multiple types that depend on each other.
-For example, defining two parity predicates on natural numbers using two mutually inductive types in Coq:
+For example, defining two parity predicates on natural numbers using two mutually inductive types in Rocq: